SimoneDutto/SimoneDutto.github.io/_posts/2024-05-11-golang-logging.md

 - number of logs
 - number of characters in each log

-In my webserver I have used https://github.com/sirupsen/logrus as the logging library.
+In my backend I have used https://github.com/sirupsen/logrus as the logging library.

 ```go
 func Logging(c *gin.Context) {